FroeMic/TUM-IN-Protein-Prediction-1/lectures/18-secondary-structure-prediction-3.md

 > 3. Filter all proteins, which are below a threshold of sequence identity \(only take those "over the curve"\)
 > 4. Extract the profile by aligning the remaining proteins
 > 5. Predict the secondary structure with the sequence and its family as input

+**Question:** Which accuracy does ProfSec achieve on average?
+What are additional advantages of other secondary structure prediction methods?

+> ProfSec achieves a Q3 accuracy of about 72% on average.
+Additionally it can also predict the strength of the prediction.